Putt-Putt Joins the Circus

+Putt-Putt Joins the Circus is a 2000 point-and-click adventure game developed and published by Humongous Entertainment under its Junior Adventures label.
+In the game, Putt-Putt must help the five performers of B.J.
+Sweeney's Big Top Circus prepare for a show.

+The game is the sixth installment in the Putt-Putt series, being preceded by Putt-Putt Enters the Race in 1999 and followed by Putt-Putt: Pep's Birthday Surprise in 2003.

+The game was released on July 11, 2000 for Microsoft Windows and Macintosh OS.
+It has since been re-released on Steam and ported to Linux, iOS, and Android.

 Plot

 Putt-Putt and Pep are traveling to Apple Valley to see B.J.
 Sweeney's Big Top Circus.
 On the way, they find a hungry goat blocking the road to Apple Valley, as well as the train tracks where a train named Roll-Along Cassidy is trying to deliver sawdust to the circus.
 Putt-Putt coaxes the goat off of the tracks with a flower bush, but the goat eats his circus ticket afterwards.
 Realizing their predicament, Cassidy decides to give Putt-Putt and Pep a ride to the circus, saying that B.J.
 Sweeney might be able to help them.

 Upon arriving at the circus, Putt-Putt learns from B.J. that all of the circus' acts are having problems.
 He shows Putt-Putt a piece of paper, showing the performers of the five main performers: Honko the Clown, The Flying Porkowskis, Phillipe the Flea, Reginald the Lion and Katie Cannonball.
 Putt-Putt volunteers to help around the circus, which Sweeny agrees to.

 After Putt-Putt helps all the acts, B.J.
 Sweeney rewards Putt-Putt by letting him perform in the circus.
 At the end, Putt-Putt presses a button that opens a curtain, and all the five main circus stars perform their tricks, ending the game.